-Just because you are still in college doesn't mean it's too early to begin thinking about how to get into graduate school.
+Just because you are still in college doesn't mean it's too early to begin thinking about getting into grad school.
 In fact, if you plan to make that academic leap after graduation, it's probably wise to start preparing now.
 Actually, it's probably mandatory to start right now.

 So let's go: